noe-protocol/noe-gate/README.md

 ### 4. Relationship to existing safety patterns

 - **PLCs / interlocks:** still the correct mechanism for hard real-time plant-floor safety.
-Noe sits above them, not in place of them.
+Noe Kernel sits above them, not in place of them.
-- **Runtime assurance:** Noe can sit inside a broader runtime assurance architecture as a symbolic decision gate.
+- **Runtime assurance:** Noe Kernel can sit inside a broader runtime assurance architecture as a symbolic decision gate.
-- **Behavior trees / ROS2 supervisors:** Noe does not replace orchestration;
+- **Behavior trees / ROS2 supervisors:** Noe Kernel does not replace orchestration;
   it constrains action admission within it.
-- **Rule engines:** Noe is narrower, but offers stronger replay and provenance commitments.
+- **Rule engines:** Noe Kernel is narrower, but offers stronger replay and provenance commitments.

 <br />